Case Studies

 What’s the difference between user & customer engagement?

-User engagement measures how often people interact with your app.
-In contrast, customer engagement focuses on the entire customer lifecycle, starting from the first purchase.
+User engagement measures how often people interact with your product's core features, regardless of their payment status.
+In contrast, customer engagement focuses on the entire customer lifecycle, starting from the first purchase and extending through loyalty programs.
 So, every customer is a user, but not every user is a customer.
+According to recent industry reports from Gartner, the most successful brands in 2026 focus on turning every engaged user into a customer by mapping engagement triggers directly to the purchasing journey.

 How to improve user engagement?